 A: No. There is no scientific evidence that nutritional and safety profiles of organic meats are different from conventionally raised meat products.
 Only growing, handling and processing methods differ.

-Additional information about proper antibiotic use in pork production can be found at the following resources:
+Additional information about proper antibiotic use in pig farming can be found at the following resources:

 To learn more about responsible animal agriculture, visit porkcares.org.